NREL/HPC/docs/Documentation/Development/Containers/index.md

 **A note on terminology**: A software *container* is considered an instance of an *image*, meaning the former gets created during the runtime of the latter.
 In other words, a software *image* is what you build and distribute, whereas the *container* is what gets executed from a given image.

-## Docker vs. Singularity/Apptainer
+## Docker vs. Apptainer
 The most common container runtime environment (outside of HPC) is Docker.
 Due to the fact that it requires root-level permissions to build its associated images and run containers, Docker is not suited for HPC environments and is therefore not available on NREL's systems currently.
-Singularity, as well as its later release, Apptainer, are both alternative containerization tools that can be used in HPC environments because they have build methods that do not require root.
-However, you can use Docker to build images locally and convert them to the Singularity/Apptainer format for use with HPC (described in more detail [here](index.md#building-software-images)).
+Apptainer is an alternative containerization tool that can be used in HPC environments because running it does not require root.
+However, you can use Docker to build images locally and convert them to the Apptainer format for use with HPC (described in more detail [here](index.md#building-software-images)).

-Going forward in this documentation, the term "Apptainer" will be used to refer to both "Singularity" and "Apptainer" for brevity, unless otherwise specified.

 ## Compatibility
 Apptainer is able to run most Docker images, but Docker is unable to run Apptainer images.
 A key consideration when deciding to containerize an application is which container engine to build with.
 A suggested best practice is to build images with Docker whenever possible, as this provides more flexibility.
-However, sometimes this is not feasible, and you may have to build with Apptainer or maintain separate images for each container engine.
+However, if this is not feasible, you may have to build with Apptainer or maintain separate images for each container engine.

 ## Advantages to software containerization
 * **Portability**: Containers can be run on HPC, locally, and on cloud infrastructure used at NREL.
 * **Reproducibility**: Containers are one option to ensure reproducible research by packaging all necessary software to reproduce an analysis.
 Containers are also easily versioned using a hash.
-* **Modularity**: Images are composed of cacheable "layers" of other images, facilitating the build process.
+* **Modularity**: Images are composed of cacheable "layers" of other images or build commands, facilitating the image building process.
 * **Workflow integration**: Workflow management systems such as Airflow, Nextflow, Luigi, and others provide built-in integration with container engines.

 ## Accessing HPC hardware from software containers